clanbrassil/translations-documentation/README.md

 - Some messages, such as popup titles and notifications, still need to be added to this list.
 - Additional content will be added as development progresses.
+- Some translations for notifications or errors will be translated exclusively in FM

 ### Reference Materials